-Explosion isolation systems and components are designed to detect a combustible dust explosion as soon as it occurs and to instantly isolate or contain the deflagration and prevent it from spreading back thru the duct system into the facility.
+Complete explosion isolation systems are comprised of components that are designed to detect a combustible dust explosion as soon as it occurs and to instantly isolate or contain the deflagration and prevent it from spreading back thru the duct system into the facility.

 Combustible dust explosions are classified as primary and secondary.
 Initially, we apply various means of explosion protection for process equipment, the known combustible dust generators, but secondary explosions potentially have a more dangerous result when the deflagration fireball migrates back thru the exhaust duct to interconnected process equipment and igniting accumulated dust off horizontal surfaces or secondary “dust clouds” created by the initial explosion.
 Because secondary dust sources are not containable and if your dust has been tested and poses a risk, isolation is mandatory to include in your explosion protection program.
 That said, good housekeeping along with knowledge of and removal of accumulated dust will significantly mitigate this potential problem.
 If you have an explosion component on your process equipment, don’t misunderstand the risks of not having isolation on that same system, i.e. an explosion vent on your dust collector does not protect you against a possible secondary dust explosion catastrophe.